 Best Business & Jobs Apps for Mac (2026)

-A Mac is a quietly brilliant base for getting paid, whether you drive gigs, run payroll, or sell online.
+A Mac is a quietly capable base for getting paid, whether you drive gigs, run payroll, or sell online.
 We spent weeks treating ours like a work command center to see which apps hold up on a big screen versus the ones that clearly want your phone.
 Below are the picks we actually kept open, with notes on free versus paid and what each one feels like day to day.
 For more, browse the wider Business and Jobs hub or our full roundup of the best Mac apps.

 1. Shopify